 We felt that the existing introduction focused too much on the role of the standards in fitness to practise cases.
-Whilst we believe that this information is important, we want to make sure that the introduction clearly explains the role and purpose of the standards, whilst providing some clear information about how registrants can use and meet the standards.
+Whilst we believe that this information is important, we wanted to make sure that the introduction clearly explained the role and purpose of the standards, whilst providing some clear information about how registrants could use and meet the standards.